walkeri/Aristarchus/Aristarchus-docs.md

 -----------------------------------------------------------------------------------------------------------------------------------

-A Name is an unbound identifier
+A Name is an unbound Identifier

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------